Skip to Content

 Tulum

 The Tulum Ruins are probably the most popular in the Riviera Maya.
-Perched on a cliff overlooking the Caribbean sea, the site offers not only great historical insight but unbelievable views.
+Perched on a cliff overlooking the Caribbean Sea, the site offers unbelievable views.
+(Besides great historical insight, of course!)

 Distance from Cancun: 81 miles (131 kilometers) via Carretera Tulum